-If you have a webcam with Microphone or a dedicated microphone attached to your Windows 10 PC, you can configure it here.
+If you have a webcam with a Microphone or a dedicated microphone attached to your Windows 10 PC, you can configure it here.
 You can switch between them, and also configure device properties.
 I find Listen to option for Mics very interesting.
 You can listen to a portable music player or another device through this microphone.
-However, a feedback might appear.
+However, feedback might appear.

 The troubleshoot button makes it easier to figure out the problem, especially if you are using a Microphone on day to day basis, which could be either for writing documents or making voice calls.